cilium/tetragon/docs/content/en/docs/getting-started/enforcement.md

 {{< /tab >}}
 {{< /tabpane >}}

-The command will fail with an error code because this is one of our sensitive files,
+Because the file is included in the policy, the command will fail with an error code.

 ```shell
 kubectl exec -ti xwing -- bash -c 'cat /etc/shadow'
 ```